LuciferUchiha/georgerowlands.ch/content/garden/ml/reinforcementLearning.md

 Bellman equation is the key equation in reinforcement learning.
 It means we can use something recursive to calculate the value function and Q function.
 Have a "discount" factor.

 Finding the optimum results in the Bellman optimality equation.
 We want to pick the optimal aciton and branches.
-This is q star?

 The Bellman optimality equation is used to find the optimal policy by maximizing the expected return.
 The optimal Q function, denoted as Q*, gives the maximum expected return for each state-action pair.